 Doctor of Nursing Practice

-The Clarkson College online Doctor of Nursing Practice (DNP) program prepares advanced practice registered nurses (APRNs) to lead the way in enhancing the quality and safety of the nation’s health care delivery systems.
+The Clarkson College online Doctor of Nursing Practice (DNP in candidacy with the ACEN) program prepares advanced practice registered nurses (APRNs) to lead the way in enhancing the quality and safety of the nation’s health care delivery systems.

 This practice-focused doctorate program addresses the most contemporary aspects of expert clinical practice and offers in-depth knowledge in leadership, health care systems design and evaluation, and emphasizes evidence-based practice and applied research.